estebanmunchjones2019/academind-next.js-article/Next article.md

 To test ISR, after your last deploy to Vercel, go to WordPress app and create a new post.
 Then, go to your depoyed Next.js app url, and click on the new post you created.
 If the route `posts/{your-new-post-slug}` shows the new post, ISR is working well!
-Otherwise, you would get a `404` default message, because that page hadn't been created at build time and could be found in your static assets.
+Otherwise, you would get a `404` default message, because that page hadn't been created at build time and couldn't be found in your static assets.

-## Fine tuning: forcing https usage on subdomain, redicrecting the subdomain
+## Fine tuning

+#### Redirecting the subdomain:

 If we now access the subdomain were WordPress is installed we get this: